 If a site doesn’t have HTTPS, you can always try the browser extension HTTPS Everywhere to secure your privacy as it automatically switches HTTP websites to HTTPS.

-5) Stay Away from Public Wi-Fi that isn’t secure
+4. Stay away from public Wi-Fi that isn’t secure

 If you’re a public Wi-Fi user, you may be putting yourself at risk.
 With ISPs having the ability to sell your browsing history to anyone, subjects using unrestricted Wi-Fi are more at danger of information gathering.